Centres and institutes

 Centre for Signal Processing and Complex Systems

-The Centre for Signal Processing and Complex Systems supports a diverse range of multi-disciplinary research projects that span several departments and institutions.
-The Centre provides the underpinning signal processing, system identification, dynamical analysis, control and modelling to support emerging multi-disciplinary research themes in the life sciences and other related fields.
+The Centre for Signal Processing and Complex Systems supports a diverse range of multi-disciplinary research projects.
+The centre provides the underpinning signal processing, system identification, dynamical analysis, control and modelling to support emerging multi-disciplinary research themes including cyber physical systems and life sciences.

 Centre for Signal Processing in Neuroimaging and Systems Neuroscience (SPiNSN)